NIFB21000U Understanding Sustainability

 BSc Programme in Domestic Animal Science

-BSc Programme in Natural Resources.
+BSc Programme in Natural Resources

 Content

 In recent decades, it has become increasingly evident that a key challenge for the global community is to create a more sustainable future.
-While the United Nations’ 17 Sustainable Development Goals as well as the Paris Agreement from 2015 are examples of significant international efforts to achieve a more sustainable future, conflict and disagreement remain at all levels of society about what constitutes “sustainability” and how to achieve it.
-Accordingly, it requires an understanding of the wide variety of ways in which sustainability is defined, conceptualized, understood and used among different sciences, stakeholders and decision makers, in order to actively engage in this contested domain of sustainability in practice.
+While the United Nations' 17 Sustainable Development Goals as well as the Paris Agreement from 2015 are examples of significant international efforts to achieve a more sustainable future, conflict and disagreement remain at all levels of society about what constitutes “sustainability” and how to achieve it.
+Accordingly, it requires an understanding of the wide variety of ways in which sustainability is defined, conceptualized, interpreted, understood and used among different sciences, stakeholders and decision makers to actively engage in this contested domain of sustainability in practice.

-The course will tentatively follow the structure outlined below (a more detailed course plan will be available on Absalon shortly before the course starts):
+The course will tentatively follow the structure outlined below (a detailed course plan will be available on Absalon shortly before the course starts):

 Part 1 (What is sustainability?)

-Conceptualizing sustainability
+Conceptualizing sustainabiliy:

-3. Philosophy of sustainability (e.g. human-nature relationship, anthropocentrism and ecocentrism, individual and collective responsibility)
+3. Philosophy of sustainability (e.g., human-nature relationship, anthropocentrism and ecocentrism, individual and collective responsibility)

-Interpreting and measuring sustainability
+Interpreting and measuring sustainability:

 Part 2 (Applications in practice)